 The rate for the return label will not be included in the quoted rate displayed in the Create Label button.

-This option is only available for USPS, FedEx, UPS, and Canada Post domestic shipments.
+The option to create a return label at the same time as the outgoing label is only available for USPS, FedEx, UPS, and Canada Post domestic shipments.

 When a returned shipment arrives, mark the shipment as Received in ShipStation so you can keep track of outstanding returns.